jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Without limiting subsection (1), a taxpayer is never liable to pay interest or a civil penalty in respect of a tax liability or obligation that is cancelled.

 ### 184 Refund of tax paid on income subsequently exempted by Order in Council
-If a double tax agreement exempts from tax any income derived before the date on which the Order in Council that gives effect to the double tax agreement comes into force, and the Commissioner is satisfied tax has been paid in relation to that income, and application is made by or on behalf of the taxpayer at any time within 4 years after the date on which the Order in Council came into force, then notwithstanding anything in sections LA 6 to LA 8, RM 2, RM 4, RM 5, RM 8, and RM 10 of the Income Tax Act 2007 the Commissioner may refund the tax paid.
+If a double tax agreement exempts from tax any income derived before the date on which the Order in Council that gives effect to the double tax agreement comes into force, and the Commissioner is satisfied tax has been paid in relation to that income, and application is made by or on behalf of the taxpayer at any time within 4 years after the date on which the Order in Council came into force, then notwithstanding anything in sections LA 6 to LA 8, RM 2, RM 4, RM 8, and RM 10 of the Income Tax Act 2007 the Commissioner may refund the tax paid.

 ### 184AA Refund of tax: deductible amounts of interest
 (1) This section applies when a person is allowed a deduction under section DB 3B of the Income Tax Act 2007, section DB 3B of the Income Tax Act 2004, or section DB 2 of the Income Tax Act 1994.
 (2) The time limits for refunds under the provisions referred to in subsection (3) do not apply for the purposes of the amendments made by sections 194 and 221 of the Taxation (Tax Administration and Remedial Matters) Act 2011 relating to the deductibility of interest imposed under Part 7.
 (3) The provisions are, as applicable,—
-  (a) sections RM 2 to RM 6 of the Income Tax Act 2007:
+  (a) sections RM 2 and RM 4 of the Income Tax Act 2007:
   (b) sections MD 1 and MD 2 of the Income Tax Act 2004:
   (c) sections MD 1 and MD 2 of the Income Tax Act 1994.